Private equity in Italy: market and regulatory overview

 Information and reporting duties for the fund's managers.

 Provisions regulating the meeting of participants of closed-end funds were issued in 2010.
-The rules of a closed end reserved to qualified investor fund can identify some issues which require authorisation by a resolution of the participants in a participants' meeting.
-In any case, a meeting of the participants must be called to vote on a replacement of the SGR, admission to listing (where this is not provided for) and changes to the investment policy.
+The rules of a closed end reserved to qualified investor fund can identify some issues which require authorisation by a resolution of a meeting.
+In any case, a meeting of the investors must be called to vote on a replacement of the SGR, admission to listing (where this is not provided for) and changes to the investment policy.
+However, some of these provisions are no longer included in the Draft Ministerial Decree regarding closed-ended AIFs.

 It is common for a newly established fund to adopt rules aimed at facilitating fundraising on both domestic and international markets in line with international best practices.